yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 4. While pressing the **Ctrl** key, select the **DimSalesTerritory** column header.

-5. Right-click either of the select column headers, and then in the context menu, select **Remove Columns**.
+5. Right-click either of the selected column headers and then in the context menu, select **Remove Columns**.

 	![Picture 5640](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image28.png)